iotaledger/iota.rs/README.md

 ## Requirements

-To use the library, we recommend update your Rust to latest stable version [`$ rustup update stable`](https://github.com/rust-lang/rustup.rs#keeping-rust-up-to-date).
-Nightly should be fine but you are expected some changes might not be compatible.
+To use the library, we recommend you update Rust to latest stable version [`$ rustup update stable`](https://github.com/rust-lang/rustup.rs#keeping-rust-up-to-date).
+Nightly should be fine but some changes might not be compatible.

-`no_std` is not supported currently, but we are working on it in [bee](https://github.com/iotaledger/bee), and will provide it as feature once new library implementation is ready.
+`no_std` is not currently supported, but we are working on it in [bee](https://github.com/iotaledger/bee), and will provide it as feature once new library implementation is ready.

 ### Dependencies